Splat the Net: Radiance Fields with Splattable Neural Primitives: Ablation Studies

 We analyze how the number of hidden neurons (\networkwidthdensity) and the frequency multiplier (\frequencyboost) affect the expressivity of our neural representation.
-We vary $\networkwidthdensity \in {4,8,16,32}$ and $\frequencyboost \in {1,10,30}$, and run experiments on \textit{Snowflake} using a single primitive and \textit{Leaf} using eight primitives.
+We vary $\networkwidthdensity \in \{4,8,16,32\}$ and $\frequencyboost \in \{1,10,30\}$, and run experiments on \textit{Snowflake} using a single primitive and \textit{Leaf} using eight primitives.
 As shown in \refFig{ablation_2}, larger \networkwidthdensity and higher \frequencyboost better reproduce the \textit{Snowflake} structure and the smooth contours of \textit{Leaf}.
-We further evaluate on real scenes from MipNeRF360, disabling densification and optimizing the same number of primitives with varying \networkwidthdensity.
-With $\networkwidthdensity=4$, we obtain an average PSNR of $26.96$; $\networkwidthdensity=8$ and $\networkwidthdensity=16$ yield $27.21$ and $27.29$, respectively.
 Although $\networkwidthdensity=16$ offers greater expressivity than $8$ in toy settings, this advantage diminishes on real scenes due to the difficulty of optimizing a highly under-constrained problem.

-Balancing memory footprint and expressivity, we set $\networkwidthdensity=8$ and $\frequencyboost=30$ as the default configuration for all experiments.
+\LZ{We further analyze the effect of the network configuration on all MipNeRF360 scenes.
+To facilitate a meaningful comparison, we resume training from a pretrained checkpoint and disable densification, thereby eliminating the influence of the number of primitives.
+We report PSNR values and memory footprint in \refTab{netwidth}.
+As \frequencyboost increases from 0 to 50, the PSNR initially improves and reaches its peak for $\frequencyboost = 30$, after which it slightly declines.
+At \frequencyboost = 30, increasing \networkwidthdensity from 4 to 8 yields a larger quality improvement than increasing it from 8 to 16.
+However, the memory footprint from 8 to 16 is significantly higher (37 MB) than that from 4 to 8 (19 MB).
+Balancing memory footprint and expressivity, we set $\networkwidthdensity=8$ and $\frequencyboost=30$ as the default configuration for all experiments.}